 Court Records are public records.
 They include a court case file containing a court docket and all of the filings and documents filed in your case.
 You are able to access your court records via the internet, or at Clerk of Court where the case was filed.

 Each state maintains a record of their state citizen’s criminal past.
 These online databases are all connected so you can track criminal convictions from any other state.
 You can go to courthouse and inquire, or you can check online.
-You must know which county the crime occured in, and if it was in a different state, you might have to pay a fee for a more complete search.
+You must know which county the crime occurred in, and if it was in a different state, you might have to pay a fee for a more complete search.

 A criminal history search you are able to find out if someone has been arrested, charged, or convicted for crimes, which include: